judekanjamala/RelRL/README.md

 why3 ide -L <WHYREL>/stdlib foo.mlw
 ```

-It is important to include WhyRel's stdlib by using the `-L` option.
+It is important to include WhyRel's standard library by using the `-L` option.

 ### Known issues